-Mannion Daniels Limited (MannionDaniels) is part of the MannionDaniels group of companies with offices in Kenya and Nigeria.
-We have over 18 years of experience in the development sector and have delivered services in more than 50 countries across the globe.
+Mannion Daniels Limited (MannionDaniels) is part of the MannionDaniels group of companies with offices in Kenya, Nigeria, Cyprus, Bangladesh, and Somalia.
+We have over 19 years of experience in the development sector and have delivered services in more than 50 countries across the globe.

 MannionDaniels upholds the highest standards of conduct in the delivery of our services and adheres to well defined ethical values and practices.
-Our business code of ethics outlines our ethical values and practices; these are accountability, integrity, inclusion, innovation, high performance, transparency and environmental responsibility.
+Our business code of ethics outlines our ethical values and practices; these are accountability, integrity, inclusion, innovation, high performance, transparency, and environmental responsibility.
 The key policies and procedures that relate to mitigating risks of modern slavery and human trafficking in our business and supply chain include:

-MannionDaniels does not condone modern slavery and human trafficking and has developed a policy which details measures, responsibilities and structures for identifying and mitigating risks of modern slavery in our business and supply chain.
+MannionDaniels does not condone modern slavery and human trafficking and has developed a policy which details measures, responsibilities, and structures for identifying and mitigating risks of modern slavery in our business and supply chain.
 It applies to all of MannionDaniels’ staff, business partners, consultants, suppliers and associates.
 We also develop and monitor key performance indicators relating to our business operations and modern slavery.

-MannionDaniels due diligence policy and procedure helps us assess the fitness of potential suppliers in relation to MannionDaniels requirements prior to entering into a business relationship or contract for services.
+MannionDaniels due diligence policy and procedure helps us assess the fitness of potential suppliers in relation to MannionDaniels requirements prior to entering a business relationship or contract for services.
 Our due diligence policy and procedures considers the fact that we operate in environments where there is a high risk of modern slavery and human trafficking.
 It also assists us to gather information about our supply chain and to build the capacity of our supply chain in relation to modern slavery and human trafficking and other areas.
 As part of our standard due diligence policy, we conduct the following:

 MannionDaniels’ procurement policy outlines our expectations and acceptable practices for the procurement of goods and services on behalf of the company.
-We work collaboratively with and provide support to our internal teams and suppliers in their compliance with all our requirements and standards on human rights, discrimination and global labour standards.
+We work collaboratively with and provide support to our internal teams and suppliers in their compliance with all our requirements and standards on human rights, discrimination, and global labour standards.

-MannionDaniels requires that all staff are to view a webinar on the business code of ethics.
+MannionDaniels requires that all staff undergo training as part of their induction across our policies, starting with the business code of ethics.
 The business code of ethics prohibits human trafficking and forced labour; staff, consultants and business partners are required to acknowledge they have read and understood this and other policies including the modern slavery and human trafficking policy.
-In addition, staff, consultants and business partners are required to complete training on evolving areas of compliance on a regular basis.
-We use short training videos, webinars and in-person training sessions to reach staff, consultants and business partners.
-MannionDaniels is presently developing training content to cover a number of compliance areas including modern slavery and human trafficking.
+In addition, staff, are required to complete training on evolving areas of compliance on a regular basis.
+We use Skillscast, a specialist compliance training platform, to provide ongoing up to date compliance training which includes training on Modern Slavery.

-If you require a signed copy of this statement, please email us
+If you require a signed copy of this statement, please email us.